Juglans: Walnut as wildlife food plants

 The nuts are consumed by other animals, such as mice and squirrels.

 In California (US) and Switzerland, crows have been witnessed taking walnuts into their beaks, flying up to 60 feet or so in the air, and dropping them to the ground to crack the shells and eat the nut inside.

 Nutritional information

 The raw edible seed of walnut is composed of 4% water, 14% carbohydrates, 15% protein, and 65% fat.
-In a 100 gram amount, walnuts provide 654 calories and are a rich source (≥20% of Daily Value) of protein, dietary fiber, the B vitamins, niacin, vitamin B6, and folate, and several dietary minerals, particularly manganese.
+In a 100 gram amount, walnuts provide 654 calories and are a rich source (≥20% of Daily Value) of protein, dietary fiber, the B vitamins, niacin, vitamin B_{6}, and folate, and several dietary minerals, particularly manganese.

 Walnut oil is composed mostly of polyunsaturated fatty acids, particularly alpha-linolenic acid and linoleic acid, although it also contains oleic acid, a monounsaturated fat and 31% of total fat is saturated fat.

 Systematics

 Taxonomy

 The genus Juglans is divided into four sections.